secondo-database/secondo/WebUI/README.md

 returns the canvas to exactly its previous state; for a single object the typed caption does the same.

+**Milestone 9 (table view + relation editing) — done & verified end-to-end.**
+A result that is a relation can be read as **rows and columns**, and a result that came from a stored relation can be **edited** — the web equivalent of the Java GUI's `RelViewer` and `UpdateViewer2`.

+- **The control belongs to the query, not to the app.** The result pane grows a **tab strip** — `◱ Map` plus one closable tab per open table (`table/ResultTabs.tsx`).
+It is not drawn at all while the map is the only tab, so the map keeps that height until there is something to switch between.
+A table is opened from the console entry that produced it (`▤ 58 rows — show as table`), from the layers panel row, from the catalog's `▤` next to a relation, or **automatically** — but only for a result the map cannot show at all, so a spatial result never steals focus.
+Closing a tab puts the table away; the result stays a layer.
+- **`Run ▾`** (`console/Console.tsx`) is about *how* to run, not about where the answer goes: it holds **Explain — plan only**, which writes the `optimizer ` prefix the user otherwise has to know to type.
+The main button is unchanged.
+  It briefly also offered *Run and open as table* / *Run and show on map*; those were removed.
+Declaring the destination before the answer exists is guesswork — auto-opening already covers the case that matters, and "show on map" could not keep its promise at all (a result with no geometry has nothing to show, so it silently opened the table instead).
+Routing is decided once the result is back, from the console entry or the layers row. *Explain* stays precisely because it is the one thing that cannot be decided afterwards: it changes what is sent, and a query cannot be un-run.
+- **A result that draws nothing is not a layer.** The layers panel is the map's legend — visibility, draw order, colour, style — and `query ten` is a relation of scalars: real rows, nothing to draw.
+Such a result gets a tab and a console hint but no layer row and no palette slot (`isDrawable` in `layers/useLayers.ts`); reordering skips past them, so the arrows never look like they did nothing.
+A result that draws *and* has rows (e.g. `Kinos`) is both a layer and a table.
+- **Reading** (`app/table.py`): `(rel (tuple ((Name Type)…)))` becomes typed columns and rows.
+Atomic values arrive as JSON numbers/booleans/strings;
+  anything else (a point, a region, an mpoint) as its nested-list text, which is what `AttributeFormatter.fromListExprToString` shows in the Java GUI.
+Rows and cells are capped and the payload says when it capped them, so `query Trains` reports a truncated table instead of pushing megabytes at the browser.
+- **Editing** (`app/updates.py`) uses the operators of `Javagui/viewer/update2/CommandGenerator.java`. `✎ edit` reloads the relation
+  through `query <Rel> feed addid consume`, because the `TID` that `addid` appends is what every change is addressed by — a derived result (a filter, a join) has none and stays read-only.
+Cell edits, `+ row` and row deletions accumulate as pending changes keyed by TID (so sorting and filtering the grid cannot move an edit onto another tuple) until one **save** applies them as `inserttuple` / `updatebyid` / `deletebyid`.
+- **Indexes are maintained with the data.** SECONDO does not keep them in step by itself, so every command is wrapped in `insert/delete/updatebtree` (and the rtree equivalents) for each `<Rel>_<Attr>` index found via `list objects` — `CommandGenerator.retrieveIndices` does exactly this.
+Leaving them stale is a silent wrong answer to any later query that uses one.
+- **Order and atomicity.** The batch is bracketed in a transaction (which `UpdateViewer2` dropped but a browser Save needs: it is one gesture, and a half-applied batch is worse than none), and runs **updates → deletes → inserts, with deletes highest-TID-first**.
+That order is not cosmetic: a `deletebyid` **renumbers the tuple identifiers after it**, so deleting 2, 5, 8 in that order actually removes the 2nd, 6th and 10th tuple — verified against a live server.
+  Each `updatebyid`/`deletebyid` result count is checked against 1, so a tuple another session already deleted is reported rather than silently skipped (`UpdateViewerController.java:598` does the same, there being no locking).
+- **The DML commands are ordinary SOS text**, the same language the console takes — `query <Rel> updatebyid[[const tid value 10]; Bev: 526000] count` — so they go out through the same `Session.run` as `list objects` and need no new native entry point.
+They were nested lists first, as the Java GUI writes them;
+  that required one, because `SecondoInterface::Secondo(text, …)` hardcodes `CMD_LEVEL_TEXT` (`QueryProcessor/SecondoInterfaceGeneral.cpp:443`) and a
+  leading `(` does not switch levels — it reaches the SOS parser as a syntax error.
+Checked against a live server, the text form handles every case the list form did (a string containing `"`, `,` or `]`; a `text` holding an escaped `</text--->`; `point` and `region` constants), and its assignment list (`Attr: value`) is simpler than `(Attr (fun (tupleN TUPLE) value))`.
+The extra binding bought nothing, so it is gone.
+- Verified in a headless browser (`npm run e2e -- table`) against a relation the check creates and drops itself: the table opens by itself for a non-spatial result, `✎ edit` brings in the TIDs, an edited cell survives a re-query, a row is added and removed again, a spatial result does not steal the active tab, and the console hint opens (and `✕` closes) a table for `Kinos` without disturbing its map layer.

 ### A note on coordinates & the basemap

 SECONDO spatial values carry coordinates in the dataset's *own* world system